fischeversenker/nestjs-test/blog-post.md

 ```

 Defines `class AppController`.
+This class is decorated with nest's `@Controller()` decorator which wires things up in the
+background [^controller-decorator] and is required for a class to act as a controller.
+A controller in Nest.js does what any other controller in an http backend framework would do: It provides handlers for routes.

-This class is decorated with nest's `@Controller()` decorator.
-In it's constructor it states a dependency to the `AppService` provided by the `AppModule`.
-This will be automatically resolved by nest.
+In the `AppController`'s constructor it states a dependency to the `AppService`.
+This dependency will be automatically resolved by Nest.js as long as it's listed in the `providers` of one of the parent modules.
+When the `AppController` is being instantiated it will be passed an instance of `AppService` automatically.
+Keep on reading...

+[^controller-decorator]: Mostly routing.
+We'll cover this later in the `StudentsController`.

 ### *app.service.ts*
 ```ts
 ...